 - Herniated discs are less common

 - Bulges are caused by constant pressure

 - A herniation is caused by trauma

 It is the severity that separates them.
 Bulging discs tend to be more passive and can be treated with incremental adjustments, while herniated discs usually require a more aggressive adjustment approach.

 Chiropractic diagnosis for bulges and spinal disc herniation is recommended because of the specialization in spine care and focusing on all symptoms.
-For example, although it is not typically this simple, analysis revealing tingling in the fingers and sharp pain in the lower spine indicates herniation.
-Conversely, dull aches in the low back and down the legs, indicate sciatic pain that can be traced to a disc bulge.
+For example, although it is not typically this simple, analysis reveals tingling in the fingers, and sharp pain in the lower spine indicates herniation.
+Conversely, dull aches in the low back and down the legs indicate sciatic pain that can be traced to a disc bulge.
 Making the correct diagnosis is crucial in developing the right treatment plan.
-The wrong treatment plan could result in worsening of the injury and creation of new injuries.
-Injury Medical Chiropractic provides optimal care along with education for patients to understand everything that is going on with their bodies.
+The wrong treatment plan could result in worsening the injury and creating new injuries.
+Injury Medical Chiropractic provides optimal care and education for patients to understand everything going on with their bodies.